-As an admission authority we have the right to investigate any concerns we may have about an application and to withdraw the offer of a place if we consider there is evidence that a application has been made based on fraudulent or misleading information, for example if a false address was given which resulted in an offer of a place to a child which denied a place to a child with a stronger claim.
+As an admission authority, we have the right to investigate any concerns we may have about an application and to withdraw the offer of a place if we consider there is evidence that an application has been made based on fraudulent or misleading information, for example if a false address was given which denied a place to a child with a stronger claim.
 We reserve the right to check any address and other information provided so we can apply the oversubscription criteria accurately and fairly.